CakeDC/search/Docs/Tutorials/Quick-Start.md

 }
 ```

-There is no need to make any additional changes in your view, only make sure that your form includes the fields defined in your ```$filterAgrs``` property, for example:
+There is no need to make any additional changes in your view, only make sure that your form includes the fields defined in your ```$filterArgs``` property, for example:

 ```php
 <?php